saikiranreddygangidi/691-01-F21-DEV-Group1/README.md

 5. Front-end responsive design:

-    For responsive design we are going to use AngularJS
+    For responsive design we are going to use AngularJS or NodeJS

 6. Static analysis tools: